Core Concepts and Definitions

 - Metadata - the information about your content and assets that you can query using the Metadata API.

-- Lineage - reveals the origin of an object and its relationship to other related objects in Tableau Online or Tableau Server.
+- Lineage - reveals the origin of an object and its relationship to other related objects in Tableau Cloud or Tableau Server.

 - Impact analysis - using lineage, understand impact of a change through upstream and downstream relationships among objects.